Noir Désir: Incarceration of Bertrand Cantat: 2003–2007

-Return: 2005–2010
+Return and disbandment: 2005–2010

 September 2005 brought two new releases of Noir Désir's work.
 The album, Noir Désir en public, which had been started before the incident in Vilnius, contained highlights of their last tour, during which every concert had been recorded.
 The DVD set, Noir Désir en images, contained various live performances footage and videos.
 Special permission was obtained for the imprisoned Cantat to participate in the development of both the CD and the DVD.

 In November 2008, the band released two free tracks on their website, performed by the whole band.
 The songs are "Gagnants / Perdants (Bonne nuit les petits)" and a cover of "Le Temps des cerises".
 The group was in the process of composing and recording a new album, which Teyssot-Gay had predicted would be completed in 2009.
-However, according to a 14 May 2009 article in Le Parisien the album would not be ready until January 2010.
+However, according to a 14 May 2009 article in Le Parisien, the album would not be ready until January 2010.

 On 29 November 2010, it was announced that guitarist Serge Teyssot-Gay was leaving the band citing "emotional, human and musical differences" with lead singer Cantat.

-On 30 November 2010, the band's drummer Denis Barthe announced that Noir Désir is "disbanded for good" adding that it is useless to let the band live with "artificial respiration".
+The next day, drummer Denis Barthe announced that Noir Désir is "disbanded for good" adding that it is useless to let the band live with "artificial respiration".

-Acoustic and New song: 2020
+Barthe later revealed that the band had an argument at a professional dinner the day before Teyssot-Gay's departure, stemming from Cantat's portrayal of himself as a victim in his murder of Trintignant and the January 2010 suicide of his wife Krisztina Rády.
+In future years, former Noir Désir members would accuse Cantat of domestic violence against Rády.
+The alleged final straw for Teyssot-Gay was when Cantat accused his bandmates of "needing his notoriety."

+Future developments

+In November 2011, one year after their disbandment, the greatest hits album Soyons désinvoltes, n'ayons l'air de rien (Let's be casual, let's not look like we're doing anything) was released.

 On 24 January 2020, Noir Désir released an Acoustic/Live album, Débranché Débranché, with 11 songs on it of live recordings from, Live á Radio Popolare, Milan 2002 and Live á Much Electric, Buenos Aires 1997.

-On 30 October 2020, the band released a new single, Imbécile.
+On 4 December 2020, Noir Désir released Integrale, an 18-disc collection.
+It also included an unreleased song, "Imbecile", which was a collaboration with Alain Bashung.